 It's also good to allow yourself the right amount of time to do it.
 Writing a nice message might take ten minutes instead of three, but your loved one is worth a few extra minutes!
 Also, if you're going to do something, you might as well do it with intention and love, right?

-You may be surprised how easy and rewarding it can be.
+You may be surprised by how easy and rewarding it can be.
 Your friend or family member will appreciate the personalized birthday greeting!